 A soulful Chicago voice and gifted songwriter who penned timeless hits for others while carving out her own poignant chapter in the city's musical legacy.

-Barbara Acklin's story is woven into the fabric of Chicago soul.
-She started not as a singer, but as a receptionist at the famed Brunswick Records, a front-row seat to the city's vibrant scene.
+Barbara Acklin co-wrote 'Have You Seen Her,' a monologue of loss that became a multi-million seller.
+She started not as a singer but as a receptionist at Brunswick Records.
 Her songwriting talent soon demanded attention.
-Teaming with labelmate Eugene Record of the Chi-Lites, she co-wrote a string of smooth, aching classics, most notably the immortal 'Have You Seen Her,' a monologue of loss that became a multi-million seller.
+Teaming with labelmate Eugene Record of the Chi-Lites, she co-wrote a string of smooth, aching classics.
 When given the chance to step to the microphone herself, her voice—clear, emotive, and subtly powerful—proved equally compelling.
 Her 1968 single 'Love Makes a Woman' became her signature, a sophisticated declaration that cracked the Top 20.
 Though later hits were harder to come by, Acklin remained a respected figure, her work embodying the elegant, strings-laden sound of Chicago in that era.
-Her dual legacy is that of a behind-the-scenes architect and a front-and-center performer who left an indelible mark on the soul genre.
+She worked both as a behind-the-scenes architect and a front-and-center performer.

 1928–1945